AaronGullickson/mekhq-blog/README.md

 This will create all of the necessary files in your `campaign` directory and add images to your `assets/images` directory.
 To test whether it worked properly, you can use `jekyll serve` from the command line again to load the website locally, as described above.

-### Customization
+## Customization

-#### Changing the name and description of your unit
+### Changing the name and description of your unit

 Open the `_config.yml` file and change the name and description fields to whatever you would like.

-#### Changing color and font settings
+### Changing color and font settings

-The color settings are defined at the bottom of the `site.scss` file in the `css` directory.
+The color and font settings are defined at the bottom of the `site.scss` file in the `css` directory.
 At the bottom you should see something like this:

 ```css
 @import url(https://fonts.googleapis.com/css?family=Comfortaa:200,300,400,700);